Speaking & Conferences

 Long Biography

-Andrew is a Chartered Fellow of the CIPD, producer of the Women Talking About Learning podcast, and writes daily at lostanddesperate.com.
-His work has been recognised through national industry awards for informal learning, capability development, and learning strategy.
-He speaks globally at conferences and events about learning, leadership, and the systemic work required to build organisations that learn.
+He is a Chartered Fellow of the CIPD, producer of the Women Talking About Learning podcast, and writes daily at lostanddesperate.com.
+His work has been recognised through national industry awards for informal learning, capability development and learning strategy.
+He speaks at conferences and events in the UK and internationally on learning, leadership and the systemic work required to build organisations that learn.

 Image for download